 - The need for new judgeships is calculated by adding the judicial need among only the courts that have fewer judgeships than their workload demands.
-Based on the 2019 Judicial Needs Assessment, 19 courts need new judgeships, for a total need of 173 full-time equivalent judicial officers (see Appendix F). - Although the conversion of subordinate judicial officers (SJOs) does not provide muchneeded new resources to the courts, it does provide the courts with greater flexibility in the assignment of judicial officers.
-Moreover, it restores the proper balance between judges and SJOs in the court, enabling constitutionally empowered judges who are held accountable by standing for election before their communities to hear cases that are appropriate to their rank. - In 2017-18, a total of 6 conversions of SJO positions to judgeships were completed; 15 additional conversions were completed in 2018-19 (see Appendix G). - A total of 155 SJO positions have been converted to judgeships since 2007-08 (see Appendix G).
+Based on the 2020 Judicial Needs Assessment, 18 courts need new judgeships, for a total need of 139 full-time equivalent judicial officers (see Appendix F). - Although the conversion of subordinate judicial officers (SJOs) does not provide muchneeded new resources to the courts, it does provide the courts with greater flexibility in the assignment of judicial officers.
+Moreover, it restores the proper balance between judges and SJOs in the court, enabling constitutionally empowered judges who are held accountable by standing for election before their communities to hear cases that are appropriate to their rank. - One SJO conversion to judgeship was completed in 2019-20 (see Appendix G). - A total of 156 SJO positions have been converted to judgeships since 2007-08.
+There are 6 positions remaining to convert (see Appendix G).